charan-happy/Learning_Go/Day-10/Notes.md

 - In this example, we create a json.Decoder and set the DisallowUnknownFields() option.
 If an unknown field is encountered, a json.UnmarshalTypeError error is returned, which we handle using a type assertion

-## Best practices for working with JSON in Golang
-— Struct tags
-— Validation
-— Omitempty and Ignore

-## Differences between marshaling/unmarshaling and encoding/decoding

-## Working with JSON and maps in Golang

-## JSON for API calls: examples and use cases